JMAlcaino/Morse/README.md

  Last changes      : 2024/11/18

  Last version      : V 2.03
-                     Plays sounds as real Morse code - Morse sentence when decoding - Timer for the decoding's duration
+                     Plays sounds as real Morse code - Morse sentence when coding - Timer for the elapse time in coding.

  WORK IN PROGRESS